Why is direct sourcing talent not bigger than it already is

 Thanks to the growing importance of social media channels to stay connected in business (such as LinkedIn and Facebook), it’s ever more likely your future workforce is busy looking for your brand, just as much as you’re looking for them.
 Creating a digital job board (to post your vacancies) and publishing roles through your social media channels, becomes a cost effect, direct route to hiring the talent you need.

-Why isn’t every business jumping on the direct sourcing train?
+Why isn’t every business direct sourcing talent?

 Direct sourcing can save your company a mint on agency fees.
 It’s also relatively painless to implement because it doesn’t require too much management capacity to get a system in place.
 Furthermore, you generally don’t need to unpick an existing process (or system) to retrofit direct sourcing into your talent sourcing model.
 This lack of friction is also complemented by a simpler decision making process than most digital innovations because the decision to proceed can be made exclusively by the HR department leader, presuming the Purchasing Department doesn’t mind saving money on their indirect spend budget!